alshakero/blog/_posts/2020-02-14-creative-ways-for-JavaScript-timing.md

 ## This was fun

 I realize this is a niche article.
-But I felt compelled to write it because I always thought `setTimeout` and `setInterval` were the only path towards asynchronous delays and intervals.
+But I felt compelled to write it because I always thought `setTimeout` and `setInterval` were the only paths towards asynchronous delays and intervals.
 But turns out there are a few other options!
 And who knows, someone might have some strange constraints and might find this useful.